MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0072-obsoletetagpreviousversionnotallowed.md

 In the current version of the extension, the table's obsolete state is changed from obsolete pending to obsolete removed, which means that only upgrade code is now able to reference it.
 However, the obsolete tag value specified in the AL code has not been updated and is now lower than the one specified in the AppSourceCop.json.
 The rule AS0072 will be triggered.

-## Example of code not triggering the issue
+## Example of code not triggering this rule

 In the following example, the AppSourceCop is run against a baseline which has version 1.0 and expects the obsolete tag version for objects changing obsolete states to be 2.0.